lpapp-muw/SLENDER/README.md

 # Trainable Parameter Count Comparison

 Trainable parameter count comparison is detailed in file: Parameter comparison-SLENDER.xlsx.
-Refer to the individual explanations on each table in the spreadsheet to interpret the parameters.
+Refer to the individual explanations on each table in the spreadsheet to interpret how individual network schemes were established and how the calculations are performed.